Timon4ikRU/Timon4ikRU/README.md

 - 👋 Hi, I’m @Timon4ikRU.
 - 👀 I’m interested in programming.
 - 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with somebody who can help me with my test OS
 - 📫 How to reach me: Russia, KHMAO Yugra, I won’t say any more :)
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I live in the oil capital of the Russian Federation.